WELCOME TO THE YEAR 5 PAGE 2022/23

-Welcome to Year 5
+Welcome to the Year 5 page.

-Mrs Jane & the Year 5 Team
+The Year 5 Team

 PE Kit and days

 Attached below are all the sheets for the times table programme.
 I will outline which week we are on in the planning.
 I am unable to separate the document as it is provided as a PDF but it will allow you to print off the sheet you want.

 At Manadon Vale, RE is taught to give every child the opportunity to explore the big questions about life, to find out what people believe and what difference this makes to their lives.
 Pupils gain the knowledge, understanding and skills needed to handle questions raised by religion and belief and to reflect on their own ideas and ways of living.